bayraktarege/Ek-iGPT/README.md

 This is a prototype for a decoder only model capable of text-completion.
 Model source code belongs to Andrej Karpathy (@karpathy).
 I used the same caharacter based approach and pre-trained the model for 10000 epochs and reached train and validation loss around 1.34.

 The reason for this project is to understand the transformer mechanism and get a grasp of hyperparameters for further versions.
 Also there are relatively small amount of open-source Turkish language models capbale of producing reasonable output.
 Improving this model requires fine-tuning with reinforcement learning.
-This repository provides you the dataset, over 13K Ekşi Sözlük topics and hopes to give your projects a kickstart in building convenient language models capable of producing high quality Turkish output.
+This repository provides you the dataset, over 13K Ekşi Sözlük topics and hopes to give your projects a kickstart in building convenient language models capable of producing high-quality Turkish output.

 Further reading: